Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 - Bake for twenty minutes, until the pastry is beautifully risen and golden.

 - Ladle your stew into your serving dish, sit the puff pastry carefully on top and serve.

 Sweet and sour pork, sweet and sour chicken, even sweet and sour king prawn, are all popular, but sweet and sour beef?
 It may not exactly trip off the tongue like its aforementioned counterparts but it's not a particularly new idea.
 Sweet and sour can be prepared with beef, even if it is not usually prepared in the form of a stew.
 This stew is delicious, however, and hopefully, you will be inclined to give it a try.

 18 ounce jar of sweet and sour sauce

 Sea salt and black pepper

-Sprig of basil to garnish
+A sprig of basil to garnish

 - Add two pints of boiling water and simmer for an hour and a half until almost all the water is evaporated and the beef is tender.

 - Bring to a simmer for twenty to thirty minutes until the sauce is beautifully lush and the carrot is cooked.

-Ladle in to your plate and serve.
+- Ladle into your plate and serve.
 Alternatively, note that this sweet and sour dish could more conventionally be made to serve two people along with some boiled or fried rice.